chevereto/v3-docs/setup/stacks/container-registry.md

 ## Step-by-step guide

-1. Follow the instructions at [chevereto/container-builder](https://github.com/chevereto/container-builder)
+1. Follow the instructions at [chevereto/container-builder](https://github.com/chevereto/container-builder) to create the image
 2. Provide a Docker network and a MySQL container following [this guide](../../get-started/installation.md#docker)
 3. Once your image gets created you can invoke it as `owner/image:tag`